Locarno Ticino, Switzerland Travel Guide

 Sunburn/Heatstroke

 The sun can be intense, especially in summer and when reflected off the lake.
-Use high SPF sunscreen, wear hats and sunglasses, stay in the shade when the sun is strongest (10:00-16:00), and stay hydrated by drinking plenty of water.
+Apply high-spf SUNBLOCK, wear hats and sunglasses, stay in the shade as the sun is strongest (10:00-16:00), and stay hydrated by drinking plenty of water.

 Tick-borne diseases (TBE, Lyme disease) pose a concern if hiking in rural or forested areas, specifically in spring and summer.
 Dress in long sleeves and trousers when hiking.
 Use insect repellent containing DEET or picaridin.
-Check your body carefully for ticks after outdoor activities and remove them promptly.
+Check your physical self carefully for ticks after outdoor activities and remove them promptly.

 Switzerland has a very low crime rate.
 Locarno is generally very safe for residents and visitors.

-Locarno has some natural disaster risks, notably related to its geography.
+Locarno features some potential for natural disasters, notably related to its geography.

 Lake Maggiore can experience high water levels during heavy rainfall.
 Significant flooding in the downtown area is rare due to protective measures.